 - The names and affiliations of other key members of the project, if any.

 Letters of inquiry should be:

-- No more than one full page;
+- No more than two pages;

 - Submitted by email to the program director of the Alfred P. Sloan Foundation grant program from which you wish to receive funds.
 Please consult the staff directory on the Alfred P. Sloan Foundation Web site for contact information for each program director.
 If a program has more than one program director listed, please send the letter of inquiry to only one of the program directors.